 On appeal, a number of MassHealth applicants have been successful in proving that promissory notes are legitimate planning mechanisms.
 However, success often hinges on whether there are favorable facts surrounding the transaction.

-The Lemmons case raises the prospect of bringing these actions in federal, rather than state court, which could have a number of advantages, including: shortening the appeal process, being in front of courts less likely to be swayed by the effect of the decision on the state budget, and the possibility of the state paying legal fees in successful cases.
+The Lemmons case raises the prospect of bringing these actions in federal, rather than state court, which could have a number of advantages, including: shortening the appeal process, being in front of courts less likely to be swayed by the effect of the decision on the state budget, and the possibility of the state being required to pay legal fees in successful cases.

 To read more about the Lemmons case, click here.